tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 This calling convention means that if you're calling a function written in C, C++, or even Rust, the function will read whatever is in the `rdi` CPU register and use that as the first argument.

-If you wanted to call the
+If you wanted to call the `pad_right()` function you would write the equivalent assembly code:

 ```x86asm
 extern pad_right